MrCodeEU/mljr-components/README.md

 - [x] Chat bubble - Conversation bubbles
 - [x] Diff - Side-by-side comparison (Appears to be create correct html code but not working????)
 - [x] Indicator - Corner element placement
-- [ ] Mask - Shape-based content cropping
+- [x] Mask - Shape-based content cropping (only CSS Class no Component as it makes no sense)
-- [ ] Swap - Element toggle visibility
+- [x] Swap - Element toggle visibility

 ## Mockups